alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 The claims `iss`, `aud`, `sub`, `exp`, `scope`, `client_id` MUST be present in the Bearer token.

 The `nbf` claim SHOULD NOT be present in the Bearer token.
-If it is present it MUST be ignored.
+If it is present it MAY be ignored.

 The private claims `x-nmos-*` SHOULD be placed in an `ext` claim to separate them from standard claims.
 An NMOS Node MUST support having the private claims `x-nmos-*` either in the `ext` claim or along with the standard claims.
 An Access Token SHOULD either have the private claims `x-nmos-*` in the `ext` claim or along with the standard claims.
 If the private `x-nmos-*` claims are duplicated they MUST be identical.